-You’ve worked super-hard to build your business and it’s heart-breaking to think that somebody could ruin things with their greed and selfishness.
+You’ve worked super-hard to build your business and it’s heart-breaking to think that somebody on your payroll could ruin things with their greed and selfishness.

-But, despite how angry you might feel, you can’t simply sack a member of staff.
+But, despite how angry you might feel, you can’t immediately sack employees on the spot.
 You MUST follow the procedure set out by law.
 Otherwise, you could be taken to an employment tribunal and sued for unfair dismissal (if they’ve been employed for longer than two years).

 Here’s some advice on what you should do, if you don't have human resource management in your business.
-So, breathe deeply, grab a cuppa, and take a look 👇
+So, breathe deeply, grab a cuppa, and take a look. 👇

-We all know what stealing looks like, right?
+We all know what stealing is, right?
 As the Cambridge Dictionary defines, it’s when you “Take something without the permission or knowledge of the owner and keep it.”